How to Make Pinto Beans

 jump toRECIPE

 Dried pinto beans are cooked low and slow until they’re tender, bringing flavor to simple ingredients.
 Beans are considered legumes and are nutritious and full of protein and fiber.
-This recipe is extremely flexible – they can be the whole meal or a creamy complement served with meats or greens.
+This recipe made from scratch is extremely flexible – they can be the whole meal or a creamy complement served with meats or greens.

 Many stewed beans include fat like bacon or ham hocks, but since I typically serve these with a rich meat like carnitas I keep this recipe vegetarian with a bit of olive oil as the fat.
 It’s a flexible recipe so you can always add ½ pound bacon or ham hocks to the pot for a smokier, richer flavor.
 These stewed beans are often refried in fat and are popular to serve in Mexican recipes.